-If you’re looking for a Valentine’s charcuterie board for two, look no further!
+If you’re looking for affordable Valentine’s Day ideas, make a Valentine’s charcuterie board for two!
 This board is deceptively easy to put together and presents beautifully.
 At first, charcuterie boards can seem so intimidating to make.
 For starters, it has some fancy French name pronounced shaar·koo·tr·ee.
 Say that three times fast.
-Also, boards are often full of cheeses that are equally hard to pronounce and look way too Instagram-worthy to even be real.
+Also, boards are often full of cheeses that are equally hard to pronounce and look way too Instagram-worthy to even be real!
 Not to mention, if you see a charcuterie board on a restaurant menu, they’re incredibly expensive!

 Well, I have good news for you!
 You can make a beautiful charcuterie board for less than half the restaurant price in under 15 minutes.
 If you’d like to make the exact board pictured below, this next section gives you step-by-step instructions on how to do that.
 If you’d like to create your own charcuterie board, I’ll also share some tips on how to customize a picture-perfect board using your favorite ingredients.

 - 1 (6 oz) pack assorted meats such as peppered salami, prosciutto, capicola

 - 10 oz assorted sliced cheese (cheddar, swiss, Colby jack, pepper jack)

 - 4 oz wedge wine-soaked Toscana cheese (or anything with a purple rind)

 - 10 oz assorted berries (strawberries, blackberries, blueberries)

 - 1 small apple (ex. pink lady, gala, Fuji)